bbilger/yabapal/_posts/2013-04-26-generate-messages-properties-and-messages_xx-properties-from-csv.md

 Since it is a perl script, you need to install perl.
 In addition, you must install an additional package: &#8220;Text::CSV\_XS&#8221;.
 On Linux, you can simply run the program &#8220;cpan&#8221; and install the package by executing the command &#8220;install Text::CSV\_XS&#8221;.

-I&#8217;ll give you a quick example on how to set up everything but you need to adapt it to your needs, of course. (you can find some [screenshots](#screenshots "screenshots") at the end of the article)
+I'll give you a quick example on how to set up everything but you need to adapt it to your needs, of course. (you can find some [screenshots](#screenshots "screenshots") at the end of the article)

   1. Create a new Maven project called &#8220;MessagesBuilder&#8221;
   2. Save the [perl script below](#script "perl script below") as &#8220;messages_builder.pl&#8221; under &#8220;build&#8221; in your Eclipse project.
   3. Create a class named &#8220;Messages&#8221; in the package com.bbilger.util. (you want to adapt this obviously 🙂 )
   4. Create a new file called &#8220;messages.csv&#8221; in your resource folder .
   5. Open &#8220;messages.csv&#8221; with LibreOffice.
 Choose &#8220;Unicode (UTF-8)&#8221; for encoding, &#8220;;&#8221; as field delimiter and a double-quote as text delimiter
   6. Write &#8220;Keys&#8221; in the first line in the first column.
 In the first line of the following columns, you must write the language codes.
 In the example, I used &#8220;en&#8221; in the second and &#8220;de&#8221; in the third column.
-So it&#8217;s obvious that your message keys then go into the first column and your localized messages into the following columns.
+So it's obvious that your message keys then go into the first column and your localized messages into the following columns.
   7. In order to export the spreadsheet properly, perform the following: File->&#8221;Save As&#8230;&#8221;.
 Set the name to &#8220;messages.csv&#8221;, make sure you check edit filter settings and confirm that you want to export the file as csv.
 In the upcoming &#8220;Export Text File&#8221; dialog, make sure to change the field delimiter to &#8220;;&#8221; and check the option &#8220;Quote all text cells&#8221;.
   8. Now we can set up the builder in Eclipse.
 Select the project and perform Project->Properties.
 Select Builders in the upcoming dialog, click on &#8220;New&#8230;&#8221; and select Program.
 In the &#8220;Main&#8221; tab of the builder configuration dialog, you have to:
   9. Set the name to &#8220;Messages Builder&#8221; (or whatever you like)